 Despite being diagnosed with an autoimmune disease as a young child, Steve made it his mission to serve others and make a difference and to “do better”.
 The disease ultimately took his life, but his memory lives on.
 Do Better 4 Steve aims to inspire others to Do Better, as Steve wanted.

-Our mission is to help disabled, disadvantaged and discriminated against youth in our community achieve their fullest potential in a world stacked against them.
+Our mission is to help disabled and disadvantaged youth in our community achieve their fullest potential in a world stacked against them.

 The world was a better place with Steve in it, so for Steve, we will Do Better.